• My Story

 Having counselling not only allowed me to grow in confidence and discuss some terrible experiences.
 It also helped me to learn to live with my current issues, my current health problems which will always be here and to learn to go forward with a smile and purpose no matter what.

-Counselling As A Blogger
+Counselling as a Blogger

 I don’t plan to write anything else on the topic of counselling as a blogger.
 It’s something which is very personal to me but I can say it has really helped me and I’m really pleased with my progress.
 I have goals, I am a mother and a wife, a writer and blogger and I feel happy that I have a sense of purpose and a plan for me.